UC San Diego Honored for Cross-Border Commitment

 Receiving the Cross-Border Collaboration Award on behalf of UC San Diego that evening was Rafael Fernandez de Castro, director of the Center for U.S.-Mexican Studies at the School of Global Policy and Strategy.

-“Southern California concentrates the largest amount of Mexican peoples, and Northern California concentrates the largest amount of American-born who have returned to Mexico.
+“Southern California concentrates the largest amount of Mexican peoples, and Northern Mexico concentrates the largest amount of American-born who have returned to Mexico.
 There are literally thousands of students that we share,” Fernandez de Castro said.
 “These students feel binational, and they are bicultural.
 If we educate and serve this community well, they will be the labor force needed for the advanced region we have become, and we expect to be.”

 Offered since 2004, the Center for U.S.-Mexican Studies-led Mexico Migration Field Research Project is a three-part course offering students hands-on field research experience focused on international migration.
 Findings from the 2015 – 2016 research offered insight into the educational trajectories and professional aspirations of youth in the California-Baja region, helping inform policy solutions to respond to the specific needs of the shared student-population.